GiovannyJTT/quick-ui-mqtt/README.md

 The main purpose of this project is to provide a simple boilerplate for an `html UI` that helps to use `mqtt publish / subscribe` on background

 * Use the example of pub / sub buttons and add your own behaviours to the `onClick` events
+* Use the json file to quickly create dynamically buttons for publish / subscribe to mqtt topics

 ## ui_setup.json